-3.1 Empirical strategy
+3.1 Identification strategy

-One measure of auctioneer heterogeneity would be to simply calculate the average conversion rate, price of sale, and speed for each auctioneer in our dataset.
+One measure of auctioneer heterogeneity would be to simply calculate the average conversion rate for each auctioneer in our dataset.
 Analyzing the variation in these averages across auctioneers could provide an indication for the degree to which an auctioneer can impact auction outcomes.
-Given the discussion of how auctioneers are allocated to lanes reported in the previous section, a concern with this approach is that these raw comparisons may result in performance dispersion that is due to omitted variables and not differential auctioneer ability.
-Therefore, our main analyses of auctioneer heterogeneity are based on the estimation of versions of the following regression model that allow us to control for various factors that may not be randomly assigned to auctioneers:
+Following the discussion of how auctioneers are allocated to lanes reported in the previous section, a concern with this approach is that these raw comparisons may result in performance dispersion that is due to omitted variables and not differential auctioneer ability.
+Thus, our first and primary method for overcoming this threat to identification is to control for a rich set of observable factors about each auction.
+Given the quasi-random process in the way that most sellers and auctioneers are matched, we argue that controlling for variables such as day effects, seller effects, and car-type effects addresses non-random assignment.

+Our main analyses of auctioneer heterogeneity are based on estimation of versions of the following regression model:

-$$Y{ik} = \alpha + \beta_k + X_i' \gamma + \varepsilon{ik}.$$ (1)
+$$Y_i = \alpha + \beta_k + X_i' \gamma + \varepsilon{ik}.$$ (1)

-Y{ik} is one of our main outcome variables: an indicator for whether the car sold, the residual sales price, or time on the block (seconds).
+Y{ik} is an indicator for whether the car sold (or one of our secondary performance metrics).
 Individual cars are indexed by i and auctioneers by k.
 The vector X_i includes, depending on the specification, fixed effects for various characteristics of car i (sellers, auction day, lane number, etc.).
 The estimates of interest are the $\hat{\beta}k$ s, the auctioneer effects.